em77/tic_tac_toe/README.md

 This is a command-line based Tic-Tac-Toe game written in Ruby.
 You can take turns playing against another human player or play against the computer.

-To run the game, type 'ruby controller.rb' at your command-line.
+To run the game, enter `ruby controller.rb` at your command-line.